Revisit of the electromagnetic correction to $\tau\to\pi\pi\nu_\tau$ and its implication for muon $g-2$ based on $\tau$ data: Amplitude of the process

 It is pointed out that a missing $1/2$ factor in the phase space integral of the $\omega\to\pi^0\pi^0\gamma$ decay in Ref.~\cite{Chen:2022nxm} is now corrected here.
 After imposing the high-energy constraints in Eqs.~\eqref{eq.helecs1} and \eqref{eq.LECs-1}, $d_4$ turns out to be the only unknown resonance coupling, and we determine its value by using the Particle Data Group (PDG)\cite{ParticleDataGroup:2024cfk} result for the $\omega\to\pi^0\pi^0\gamma$ decay width, which is

 Two solutions for the parameter $d_{4}$ are obtained

 In later discussions, we will designate the negative solution of $d_4$ in Eq.~\eqref{eq.d4n} as Sol-A and the positive one in Eq.~\eqref{eq.d4p} as Sol-B. Both solutions of $d_4$ will be taken to calculate the EM corrected function in the following section.
+Moreover, we also quantify to what the extent the inclusion of scalar resonance effects in $\omega\to\pi^0\pi^0\gamma$ can modify the determination of $d_4$.
+For this purpose, we recompute $d_4$ in the pure-vector scenario (as mentioned previously a mistake of Ref.~\cite{Chen:2022nxm} has been corrected here) to neglect the scalar contribution in the $\omega\to\pi^0\pi^0\gamma$ amplitude.
+This provides the solutions with $d_4^{(V)} =-0.38 \pm 0.07 $ and $1.06\pm 0.07$, to be compared with our preferred ones in Eqs.~\eqref{eq.d4n} and \eqref{eq.d4p} that are obtained by including both the vector and scalar resonances.
+The corresponding relative shifts are about $10\%$ (Sol-A) and $4\%$ (Sol-B), while the absolute shifts of the central values of the two solutions are similar: $|\Delta d_4|= 0.04$ (Sol-A) and $0.05$ (Sol-B).